OrionStarGIT/EnglishDoc/content/docs/kyma/master/opk-development/docs/51-Large screen display.md

 Component description:

-The content display component that controls the big screen of the robot is only valid on the big screen robot of the Leopard.
+The content display component that controls the big screen of the robot is only valid on the big screen robot of the BigScreen.

 Example of use: